cconrad/cconrad.github.io/content/blog/2013-12-25-using-windows-key-combinations-in-xfce.md

 ---
-author:
-  display_name: Claus Conrad
-  email: webmaster@clausconrad.com
-  login: claus
-  url: ''
-author_email: webmaster@clausconrad.com
-author_login: claus
-comments: true
-date: 2013-12-25 13:09:43 +01:00
+date: 2013-12-25T12:09:43.000Z
-date_gmt: 2013-12-25 12:09:43 +0000
-excerpt: "A quick tip for conveniently launching applications using the Windows key plus another key in Xfce4:"
+excerpt: 'A quick tip for conveniently launching applications using the Windows key plus another key in Xfce4:'
-header: false
 published: true
-sidebar: left
-status: publish
 tags:
   - productivity
   - xfce